How 6 Interior Designers Make Their Apartments Feel Like Home (Without Spending A Ton)

 It's still sitting in my closet.

-Ahead, we asked interior designers from coast to coast for fresh tips on how to decorate your rental without spending a fortune.
-Because limited square footage, a dodgy roommate, or tight budget shouldn’t hold you back from creating a space that’s uniquely yours.
-Here’s how to get started.
+Ahead, we asked interior designers for fresh tips on how to decorate your rental without spending a fortune.
+Because limited square footage, a dodgy roommate, or a tight budget shouldn't hold you back from creating a space that's uniquely yours.
+Here's how to get started.